-In effect, an affidavit is a person’s evidence in a case in written form.
+An affidavit is a written account of someone’s evidence or statement of facts.
 The term ‘affidavit’ comes from medieval Latin and means “he has stated on oath”.
-The benefit to parties of presenting evidence in this way is that each party is aware of what the other’s witnesses will say at the trial.
-It’s beneficial regarding both preparing for the trial and so each party can be adequately advised on its prospects of success.
-Below, we set out how an affidavit works as well as how the rules of evidence apply.
+The benefit of presenting evidence in this way is that each party in a court case is aware of what the other’s witnesses will say at the trial.
+It’s beneficial both in preparing for the trial and so that each party can be adequately advised on their prospects of success.

-In the same way that parties can only give evidence relating to a matter in court, an affidavit should only include relevant evidence.
-Failure to do so can see a court strike out parts of an affidavit, or deem the entire affidavit inadmissible.
-Additionally, outrageous or scandalous assertions contained in an affidavit are not admissible as evidence.
+In the same way that parties can only give evidence that relates to the matter in court, an affidavit should only include relevant evidence.
+Failing to do this can see a court strike out parts of an affidavit.
+They may also decide to not present the entire document during legal proceedings.
+Additionally, the court will not allow outrageous or scandalous assertions within in an affidavit as evidence.

-As a general rule of evidence, a witness (referred to as the ‘deponent’ in an affidavit) can only give evidence of matters that are within that person’s first-hand knowledge.
-This usually means that a person can only give evidence of what he/she has seen, heard, smelled, felt or tasted.
-In a wider sense, a person can naturally provide evidence as to actions he/she has taken and what that person was thinking at that time (i.e. intention).
+As a general rule of evidence, a witness can only give evidence for matters that are within their first-hand knowledge.
+This usually means that a person can only give evidence of what he/she has:

-If a person gives evidence as to what another person told him or her about the incident, this is known as ‘hearsay’ evidence.
-Hearsay evidence is subject to detailed rules which will determine whether or not it is admissible under a specific circumstance.
+Sometimes, a person may give evidence on what another person has told him or her about the incident.
+This is known as ‘hearsay’ evidence.
+Hearsay evidence is subject to detailed rules which will determine whether or not it the court will allow its use in legal proceedings.

 Affirming an Affidavit

 A crucial part of the process of giving evidence in affidavit form is to ensure that it is properly witnessed.
-In other words, for the purpose of being admitted as evidence in court, it is vital that the contents of an affidavit were sworn (or affirmed) as being ‘true and correct in every particular’ in front of an authorised witness.
-Authorised witnesses are typically court registrars, lawyers, justices of the peace, police officers above the rank of sergeant and public notaries.
+In other words, it is vital that an authorised witness can affirm that the contents of an affidavit are ‘true and correct in every particular’.
+Authorised witnesses are typically:

 Annexures and Exhibits

-Documents referred to in an affidavit are called either annexures or exhibits (depending on the specific court) and must be attached to the affidavit.
-The person witnessing the affidavit must attest to the fact that the documents attached to the affidavit are those referred to therein.
+Documents that an affidavit may refer to are called either annexures or exhibits, depending on the specific court.
+You must attach them to the affidavit.
+The person witnessing the affidavit must attest to the fact that the documents are the same as what you referenced within the affidavit.

-The deponent and the witness should sign at the bottom of each page of the affidavit so that the intended contents of an affidavit cannot later be debated.
-Likewise, any handwritten changes to a typed affidavit must be initialled by the deponent and the witness before the oath or affirmation is administered and the affidavit is signed and witnessed.
+The deponent and the witness should sign at the bottom of each page of the affidavit.
+This will ensure that the contents of an affidavit cannot later be debated during legal proceedings.
+Likewise, the deponent must initial any handwritten changes to a typed affidavit.
+Then, the witness should sign the end of the affidavit to confirm its accuracy.

 Does This Mean I Don’t Need to Go to Court?

-Even though a person has filed an affidavit containing his or her evidence in a case, they are still likely required to give evidence at the trial.
+Even though a person has filed an affidavit containing their evidence in a case, they likely still must give this evidence at the trial.
 The reason for this is two-fold.
-Firstly, it is important for the person to verify in court that he/she did indeed swear or affirm an affidavit in the case and that it is still true and correct as at the date of trial.
-Secondly, the other party may wish to cross-examine the witness (i.e. ask its own questions) on his/her evidence so as to test whether the court should accept it.
+Firstly, it is important for the person to verify in court that they did indeed swear or affirm an affidavit in the case.
+They also must confirm that the information is still true and correct at the date of trial.
+Secondly, the other party may wish to cross-examine the witness (i.e. ask their own questions) about the evidence contained within the affidavit.
+Doing this further tests whether the court should accept the evidence.